-Fresno chiles are about the same size as jalapeños, but they are slightly more bell shaped and are a truly bright red.
+Fresno chiles are about the same size as jalapeños, but they are slightly more bell-shaped and are a truly bright red.
 As such, they are often sold as "red jalapeños" since they have a similar heat profile.
-Fresno chiles are great to use for their vivid color as much as for their flavor, especially when mixed into with earthier green colors.
+Fresno chiles are great to use for their vivid color as much as for their flavor, especially when mixed with earthier green colors.

 03 of 08